Construction Contract Agreement & Different Ways of Contracting

 - Work Schedule

-Construction Contract Arrangements
+Contract Arrangements for Construction Projects

 A construction contract is an agreement between the parties involved in the construction project to perform the works as per the agreed terms and conditions.
 These can be created by standard form contracts or catered for/ created on a bespoke basis.
-Typically, a construction contract includes general and specific terms, details of project scope, technical specifications, tolerance limits, cost breakdown and penalties for delays.
+Typically, a construction contract includes general and specific terms, details of project scope, technical specifications, tolerance limits, cost breakdown, and penalties for delays.
 It ensures the parties’ rights and obligations that are involved in the project.

 Pure Construction Contract